SIX ROBOTS NAMED PAUL

 An interactive installation featuring drawing robots by Patrick Tresset

-In a site-specific artist studio, visitors were invited to have their portrait sketched by 6 robots that simulated the artist Patrick Tressets own drawing ability and technique.
-These obsessive drawing machines with "eyes" were linked to an artificial mind, they were also capable of displaying attention and purpose when focusing on the life-drawing participant.
+In a site-specific artist studio, visitors were invited to have their portrait sketched by six robots that simulated the artist Patrick Tresset’s own drawing ability and technique.
+These obsessive drawing machines with ‘eyes’ were linked to an artificial mind, they were also capable of displaying attention and purpose when focusing on the life-drawing participant.
 Resembling students, the robots drew from various view points and with different drawing styles, with their singular drawing arms limiting their freedom of gesture.

-Tresset’s robots; each named Paul, are “obsessive drawing entities,” that can mimic the behavior and movements of an artist engrossed in a freehand sketch.
+Tresset’s robots; each named Paul, are ‘obsessive drawing entities’, that can mimic the behaviour and movements of an artist engrossed in a freehand sketch.
 When the subject sits for Paul, its camera ‘eyes’ pan up and down as the pen in its ‘hand’ scribbles frantically on the paper in front.
-Each portrait took 30-40 minutes to complete.
+Each portrait taking 30-40 minutes to complete.

-The finished portraits were then hung on the walls of the space to create an exhibition of the various people that had participated.
-The drawings were then included in the ‘Collection’ – a series that is composed of over 12,000 drawings of participants.
+The finished portraits were hung on the walls of the space to create an exhibition of the various people who had participated.
+Drawings were then included in the Collection – a series of more than 12,000 portraits of participants.

 Date 10 days September/October 2012

-Supported by Arts Council England, Native Land, Land Securities, New Scientist, The Dennis Rosen Memorial Trust
+Supported by Arts Council England, Native Land, Land Securities, New Scientist and The Dennis Rosen Memorial Trust.

 Key coverage total reach 264 million.
-Media included The Independent, The Telegraph, Metro, The Times, Time Out, The Evening Standard, The Guardian Critics Choice, The Daily Mail, Wired Magazine
+Media included: The Independent, The Telegraph, Metro, The Times, Time Out, The Evening Standard, The Guardian Critics Choice, The Daily Mail and Wired Magazine.